MANI3415/Salesforce-Class/README.md

 - **DISCUSSED TOPICS:-**
   - **Data Security:**
   - salesforce security model
-    **1. Organization Level Security:**
+    1. **Organization Level Security:**
-       **1. Network Access:**
+         1. **Network Access:**
             - it is access the specified ip address only
               - Goto Quick Find--type Network Access
               - New
               - Give the start ip to end ip
-       **2. Password:**
+         2. **Password:**
             - it is protected the password
               - Goto Quick Find--type passord policies
               - and give the policies
-       **3. Login Restriction:**
+         3. **Login Restriction:**
              - it is allow only the some specified time
                 - Goto Quick Find--type profile
                 - Select stand platform user
                 - Goto last page select the edit of login hours
                 - Give the login hours
-    **2. Object Level**
+     2. **Object Level**
          - we are created two users and give the extra excess to the another user
            - Permissions sets
            - Extra Security
            - For user
        - goto users select permission sets--create new--give label name (Account permission)--and also give the license (salesforce)--save
        - select permission sets--goto apps--object settings--select account--give the perrmission--object permissions (select the check box read,create,edit)--and select field permission (click the checkbox of account number)--save
        - goto users select users--select the vanitha user--goto permission set assignments (edit assignments)--select the account permission add--save
-    **3. Field Level**
+     3. **Field Level**
         - we created field is visiable or not visiable to the selected user
           - Profile Level Field
-         - goto student object--create a text type field (data science fee)--and remove the mani admin checkbox--save **4.
-Record Level**
+            - goto student object--create a text type field (data science fee)--and remove the mani admin checkbox--save
-       **1. Organization-Wide-Defaults:**
+    4. **Record Level**
+         1. **Organization-Wide-Defaults:**
-         - example no:1
+         - **example no:1**
             - Goto Quick Find type sharing settings--select lead object to private--save
             - goto app launcher select the lead and give the record values--save
             - search to todays leads
             - goto users select to profiles--select the another user--select--unselect the last two leads checkboxs--save
-         - example no:2
+         - **example no:2**
             - Goto Quick Find type sharing settings--select oppertunity object to private--save
             - goto app launcher select the oppertunity and give the record values--save
             - all opportunities
             - goto users select to profiles--select the another user--select--unselect the last two opportunity checkboxs--save
-       **2. Role Hierarchy:**
+         2. **Role Hierarchy:**
             - create the rules
-       **3. Sharing Rule:**
+         3. **Sharing Rule:**
             - select sharing settings
             - goto lead sharing rules--new--give the
               1. label name and
               2. select based on critira
               3. select field (city),operator (equals),value (new delhi)
               4. give the role,vp marketing
               5. Readonly --save
-       **4. Manual Sharing:**
+         4. **Manual Sharing:**
             - it is direct to share the record
             - goto record value and select content--search to user--save

 ----------------------------------------------------------------